About Your Lot

 Answer: Use your Real Property Report to measure the distance from your foundation to the pins.
 Then dig 1’-2’ down with a shovel.
 (A metal detector can help).

 Answer: Bring the grade up to where it was originally.
-We will supply you with up to one load of top soil (not screened loam) for placement in settled areas.
+For settlement more than 24″ inches, we will supply you with up to one load of top soil (not screened loam) for placement in settled areas.

 Your lot has been designed to accommodate proper drainage away from your house.
 It is important that the final grade of your property be maintained and not altered.
 Lot drainage systems are designed to work water away from the house toward the property lines and towards the street and lane.
 These drainage systems must be maintained by the homeowner(s).
 Window wells around basement windows may be required to achieve the proper grade.